endurox-dev/endurox-python/README.rst

 Logging
 -------

-Enduro/X Python module contains all logging features provided by Enduro/X Core. functions such as ``tplog()`` (including syntactic sugars for log levels), ``tplogdump()`` for dumping bytes to hex dumps in logs, request/session log file contexting and APIs manipulation with logfile file-descriptors.
+The Enduro/X Python module contains all logging features provided by Enduro/X Core. functions such as ``tplog()`` (including syntactic sugars for log levels), ``tplogdump()`` for dumping bytes to hex dumps in logs, request/session log file contexting and APIs manipulation with logfile file descriptors.

 .. code:: python